Tuscarawas County Court Records

 | Certified copy | $3.00 per document |

-Civil dockets, including complaint filings, motions, entries, and judgment records, can be reviewed through the eServices docket search.
-Enter the case number in the prescribed format (e.g., 2024 CV 01 0123) for precise results.
+Civil dockets — including complaint filings, motions, entries, and judgment records — can be reviewed through the eServices docket search.
+Entering the case number in the correct format (e.g., 2024 CV 01 0123) will return the most precise results.

 Small Claims